• hopscotch •

 Part of Speech: Noun, Verb

-Meaning: No, hopscotch is not a mixture of scotch and beer or scotch made with hops rather than barley.
+Meaning: No, hopscotch is not a scotch that makes you hop, or scotch made from hops rather than from barley.
 It is 1. a game in which children hop on one foot across a checkerboard drawn on the ground in order to retrieve a small object previously tossed in one of the squares.
 2. (Verb) To move from place to place erratically, with little or no plan.

 Notes: Today's word is a lexical orphan with no relatives unless you want to consider other compounds beginning on hop, such as hophead "alcoholic, addict", hoptoad "toad (US regionalism)", hopshackle "a hobble", hop-o'-my-thumb "a small person, Tom Thumb".
-They are an interesting lot but with little semantically in common with the focus of our attention today.
+They are an interesting lot, but with little to nothing semantically in common with the focus of our attention today.

 In Play: Children have been playing hopscotch since at least the middle of the 18th century.
 The Oxford English Dictionary's first citation is from The Sports and Pastimes of the People of England by Joseph Strutt (1801): "Among the school-boys in my memory there was a pastime called Hop-Scotch."
-Today this Good Word is used as often as a verb: "The Democratic and Republican candidates for president are hopscotching the country in an effort to distinguish themselves from each other before the elections next year."
+Today this Good Word is used as often as a verb: "The candidates for president are hopscotching the country in an effort to distinguish themselves from each other before the election."